cvergnes/public/artificial_intelligence_modern_approach.md

 - introspection—trying to catch our own thoughts as they go by;
 - psychological experiments—observing a person in action;
 - brain imaging—observing the brain in action.

-Example : General Problem Solver was thought to mimic human thought

-Cognitive science is an interdisciplinary field which could help.
+Example : General Problem Solver was thought to mimic human thought Cognitive science is an interdisciplinary field which could help.

+Thinking rationally :
+We should define the laws of thought.
+Easy for chess or arithmetic.
+Less easy for politics or warfare.
+In this case, theory of probability fill this gap.
+But it doesn't give any clue about the behaviour to be done Logic requires knowledge of the world that is certain.